Mercedes Me App

 Initially, I had been planning to create a CJM to get a bird’s-eye view of the project.
 However, after sorting the feedback on Miro, I thought it would make sense to explore different use scenarios and prioritise design solutions that could be implemented and applied in a new design.

-Sorting user feedback
+Sorting user feedback in Miro

 Based on my research and the user feedback, I sketched some screens, keeping in mind the task to design the button and card components for a potential design system.